 The Salkantay Trek is for the purists, for those who know that there is more than the Classic Inca Trail or the Short Inca Trail.
-If you are doing the Salkantay Trek then you know that the Incas created more beautiful trails and there are more ways to get to Machu Picchu.
-The Salkantay Trek is not for the faint-hearted.
+If you are going Salkantay trekking then you know that the Incas created more beautiful trails and there are more ways to get to Machu Picchu.
+The Salkantay trail is not for the faint-hearted.
 You need to have some of that Salkantay courage flowing through your veins.
+Crossing the Salkantay Pass with its high altitude isn't that easy.
 Do you think you are Salkantay enough?
+In this blog post, we show you how to get to Machu Picchu via the coolest way.
 Let’s go!

 You either came to read this blog post because you already know that the Salkantay Trek is the most beautiful trek in the Cusco region, or you are exploring options after you have found out that there are no more permits for the Classic Inca Trail.
 Either way, you have come to the right place.